Tradact/tradact.com/_posts/2018-10-15-human-spirit-and-compromise.md

 published: true
 post_date: 2018-10-15 14:49:38
 ---
-“The human spirit will not invest itself in a compromise.” ― Robert Fritz, The Path of Least Resistance: Learning to Become the Creative Force in Your Own Life.
+“The human spirit will not invest itself in a compromise.” ― Robert Fritz, The Path of Least Resistance: Learning to Become the Creative Force in Your Own Life